giorgiop94/digital-garden/_notes/Talks - Path of the Imaginal - Rob Burbea.md

 - [[James Hillman]] instead talks about "**viewing an image as archetypal**"
 	- > Any image termed ‘archetypal’ is immediately valued as universal, trans-historical, basically profound, generative, highly intentional, and necessary.
 	- **The relationship with the image is part of the archetypal nature**
-	- The [[Ways of Looking]] are included in the way we intend the word "image"
+	- The [[ways of looking]] are included in the way we intend the word "image"

 ## 8 - What Is an Image?
 (Part 2)